 Beaconsfield was founded in 1994 by artists David Crawforth, Angus Neill and Naomi Siderfin with the aim of providing a streamlined resource for the development and presentation of contemporary art and a desire to “fill a niche between the institution, the commercial and the ‘alternative’”.

-Beaconsfield acknowledges its responsibilities as a maker, promoter and facilitator of the arts, as a potent channel of communication.
-Beaconsfield understands the arts as guardian of free speech, diversity of expression and democracy and regards its work as contributing to this principle.
-Artistic policy promotes dialogue locally, nationally and internationally and reflects London’s diversity by representing a variety of cultural positions.
+As a maker, promoter and facilitator of contemporary art, Beaconsfield acknowledges its responsibilities as a potent channel of communication.
+We understand the arts as guardian of free speech, diversity of expression and democracy and regard our work as contributing to this principle by promoting dialogue locally, nationally and internationally.
+Our programme also reflects London’s diversity by representing a wide variety of cultural positions.